jamsocket/aper/book/src/building.md

 even *read* from `self`, but that would be allowed and comes in handy when we deal with more complex update logic.

 I started by showing you how to implement your own state machine because I wanted you to see that it isn't scary, but implementing state machines from scratch isn't the only way to use Aper.
-In the next few sections, I'll show you how to build state machines by composing together primitives provided by Aper.
+In the next few sections,
+I'll show you how to build state machines by composing together primitives that Aper provides.